appvirality/appvirality-sdk-android/README.md

 -dontwarn com.appvirality.android.**
 </code></pre>

-<H3>[OPTIONAL]Custom Action to Show Growth Hack</H3>
+<H3>[OPTIONAL] Custom Action to Launch Growth Hack Screen</H3>

-You can also show the Growth Hack screen when the user clicks on a button or based on anyother action.
+You can also launch the Growth Hack screen when a user taps on a button or anyother event.
 You can simply call showGrowthHackScreen() method to launch GrowthHack screen.

 Lets say you want to Launch GrowthHack screen on button click , use following code